 For example, patients with private health insurance enjoy staying in a single or double room at a hospital instead of a small shared room with three or four beds.

-Both of them provide the most common and needed services and treatments by the doctor as well as ambulant stay (in the hospital).
-You will also receive prescribed medicine for free or sometimes partially free.
+Both of them provide the most common & necessary medical services and treatments.
+You will also receive prescribed medicine for free or partially free.

-However, some specialist care, such as eye care, dental care, and alternative medicine might be not available or comes with limitations on what you can claim with public insurance.
+However, some specialist care, such as eye care, dental care, and alternative medicine, might be unavailable or have limitations on what you can claim with public insurance.

-In terms of payment for treatments, private clients will need to pay in advance or directly after the treatment.
-Only after the treatment and actual payment you can reclaim your money back from the insurance company.
+In terms of payment for treatments, private clients will need to pay directly after the treatment.
+You can reclaim your money back from the insurance company after the treatment.

-In the case of public insurance, you don’t have to compensate for medical services from your pocket, all bills will be sent directly to the insurance provider.
+In the case of public insurance, you don’t have to pay a bill yourself.
+All invoices are sent directly to the insurance provider.

-With the public coverage, family members of the insured employee will be also members of the same insurance company and have the same claims.
-Moreover, one doesn’t have to pay additional fees for your non-working spouse and children.
+With public coverage, family members of the insured employee can also be members of the same insurance company and have the same claims.
+Moreover, they don’t have to pay additionally for non-working spouses and children.